teealia/Programming-Assignment-3/README.md

 Problem 2)

 When running, this program will ask how many hourly reports you want to run, enter this number!
+My implementation is using an ArrayList that all threads have access to as storage I have 60 runs (60 minutes or one hours) of each of my 8 sensors reading a temperature (-100 to 70 degrees) and reporting that to the ArrayList, thats 480 readings in total
-My implementation is using an ArrayList as storage Joining my threads after I start them ensures that my sensors do not overstep each other, the eight readings happen in one run of the loop and are ordered by reads
+Joining my threads after I start them ensures that my sensors do not overstep each other, the eight readings happen in one run of the loop and are ordered by reads.
+One minute's reads won't happen before another minute's; The first 8 temp reads in my array list are from the first minute and so on.
+After this the report will be compiled from whats stored in the arraylist

 This will return the top 5 (unique )hourly temps, top 5 lowest, and the interval of the highest ten min interval temp difference (1-6) this will loop through however many reports you inputted